Aryan10/PikachuBotImages/README.md

 ## Hosting

 >1.
-Clone or download the github repo.
+Download the github repo from releases.
 >
 >2.
 Adjust the [config_example.json](https://github.com/Aryan10/PikaBot/blob/master/config_example.json) to your requirements.
 And rename it to **config.json**.
 >